• Skip to primary navigation

 Choosing the Right Onion

 Confused about which onion to use in a given recipe?
 I think most of us at one point did not realize that members of the allium family (aka onions) serve different purposes in cooking.
-The list below contains some of the more common types of onions as well as choosing the right onion for whatever recipe you are making.

 Various Onions